 With no scheduled date but expected to be inaugurated this year is Casa Ásia, a museum located next to São Roque Church, which will present a collection of art from between the 4th century B.C. to the 20th century, created in the different Asian countries, especially those linked to the Portuguese maritime trade.

-Another new museum is the B-MAD, which inaugurated in April and presents one of the world’s most significant Art Nouveau and Art Deco collections.
+Another new museum is the B-MAD, which inaugurated in April of last year and presents one of the world’s most significant Art Nouveau and Art Deco collections.

 A major new hotel in town is The Ivens, which occupies a 19th-century building that was once a department store and later a radio station, and the Palácio Ludovice Wine Experience Hotel, which faces one of the city's most beautiful viewpoints.